elotroalex/chiens/_texts/translation.md

 - {:.sp} Parliamentarian.

-- {:.i2} General, the 1st consul has reason to complain about your administration.
+- {:.i2} General, the 1st Consul has reason to complain of your administration.

 - {:.sp} Toussaint.